Symbiosis Gathering

 Symbiosis Gathering was first held at Cutter Scout Camp near the Santa Cruz mountains in 2005, for a crowd of around 800 people and it grew to over 15,000 for the 10 year anniversary in September 2015.
-The Gathering has been held in a variety of locations including Angels Camp in 2006 and 2007, Camp Mather near Yosemite National Park in 2009, at Pyramid Lake in May 2012 during an annular solar eclipse, and Woodward Reservoir in Oakdale, CA. From 2013-2016, Symbiosis Gathering was held on the 2900-acre Woodward Reservoir and has been called the "MVP", a "true gem" and "the most unique aspect".
+The Gathering has been held in a variety of locations including Angels Camp in 2006 and 2007, Camp Mather near Yosemite National Park in 2009, at Pyramid Lake during an annular solar eclipse in May 2012, and Woodward Reservoir in Oakdale, CA. From 2013 to 2016, Symbiosis Gathering was held on the 2900-acre Woodward Reservoir and has been called the "MVP", a "true gem" and "the most unique aspect".
 The event is held on a "five-nubbed" peninsula and has open swimming throughout the weekend.
 The festival also boasts the most evolved demonstration of Art Boats, which has likely come from the influence of nearby DIY events Burning Man and Maker Faire.
 Called the "jewel of Symbiosis' production" was the "Swimbiosis" stage which saw the sound system pointed out on the water where the dancefloor extended to thousands of people on rafts, makeshift boats, and swimming in the reservoir.

 2017 total solar eclipse

 The 2017 edition was aligned with the solar eclipse of August 21, 2017 which was the first total solar eclipse seen in the continental U.S. since 1979.
 The festival was a collaboration between numerous international producers including Bass Coast (CAN), Beloved (US), Envision Festival (CR), Hadra (FR), Noisily (UK), Ometeotl (MX), Origin Festival (SA), Rainbow Serpent (AUS), Re:Birth (JPN), Sonic Bloom (US), and Universo Parallelo (BR).
 The event was held with seven music stages and over 40 different areas of workshops, large art sculptures, and other displays, which was planned for over 30,000 people.
-Oregon Eclipse is the largest event of its kind (and the first U.S. event) to offer a ticket only available to be purchased in Bitcoin.
+Oregon Eclipse offered a special ticket exclusively for purchase with digital currency such as Bitcoin.